odoo/documentation/accounting/overview/getting_started/setup.rst

 .. note::
    Odoo Accounting automatically installs the appropriate **Fiscal Localization Package** for your company, according to the country selected at the creation of the database.
-This way, the right accounts, reports, and taxes are ready-to-go.
+This way, the right accounts, reports, and taxes are ready-to-go. :doc:`Click here
+   <../../fiscal_localizations/overview/fiscal_localization_packages>` for more information about
+   Fiscal Localization Packages.

 Accounting onboarding banner
 ============================